 Q: Our baby has an egg allergy.
 What does anaphylaxis usually look like in a baby, and is it safe to use an auto-injector with an infant under 6 months old?

-Dr. Sicherer: Symptoms of anaphylaxis in a baby are like those in an older child.
+Dr. Sicherer: A baby’s symptoms of anaphylaxis are like the symptoms in an older child.
 There can be sudden onset of hives, swelling, cough, wheeze, high-pitched breathing (stridor), trouble breathing, vomiting and skin or lip color changes, among other symptoms.

 It can be tricky, however, to identify more subtle initial symptoms.
 An older child can describe itching or stomach pain, but an infant cannot.